 Each semester, TAs will receive an evaluation by their course supervisor or laboratory coordinator using the criteria stated above.
-The graduate advisor will be responsible for communicating with faculty, instructors and head T.A.s each semester to find out if these performance criteria have been met.
-T.A.s will receive a letter evaluating teaching performance on the grounds stated above.
-T.A.s must receive a “satisfactory” or better teaching evaluation letter for each semester of study for which the student is a T.A.
+The graduate advisor is responsible for obtaining the teaching evaluation forms from faculty, and for communicating the performance rating to each TA.
+TAs must receive a “satisfactory” or better teaching evaluation for each semester for which the student is a TA.
 They will have one semester to attend to any outstanding items as noted in the teaching evaluation letter.
-Receiving a less than “satisfactory” rating in the teaching evaluation letter for two consecutive semesters will be grounds for revoking the T.A.
+Receiving a less than “satisfactory” rating in the teaching evaluation letter for two consecutive semesters will be grounds for revoking the TA.

 Apply for a teaching assistantship